-Our family of four moved into a much smaller house last year and we love it.
-Our house is cozy and functional.
-If you’re in a similar situation, keep reading to see how we maximized every square inch and get my Top 5 Tips on Making a Small Home Cozy and Functional.
+Our family of four moved into a much smaller home last year and we love it.
+Our new house is cozy and functional.

 Our 1950’s Cape doesn’t have an extra room for an office.
 To make things work I was able to add a desk area to our living room and relocated filing cabinets to a nearby closet to keep things looking tidy.